 The accounts of the City are organized on the basis of funds.
 A fund is defined as an independent fiscal and accounting entity wherein operations of each fund are accounted for in a separate set of self-balancing accounts that record resources, related benefits, and equity, segregated for the purpose of carrying out specific activities.
-The City accounts for the Measure I activities within its Measure I special revenue funds.
+The City accounts for the Measure I activities within its Measure I Special Revenue Fund.

-Special revenue funds are used to account for the proceeds of revenue sources that are restricted and committed, to expenditure for specified purposes.
+Special revenue funds are used to account for the proceeds of revenue sources that are restricted or committed to expenditure for specified purposes.